tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

    - Check the "Current Cycle Progress" section for detailed step status

 2. **IF CLARIFICATION NEEDED**: Refer to active-request.md and implementation-plan.md
-   - active-request.md provides the stable requirements reference
+   - active-request.md provides the pure requirements reference (WHAT needs to be done)
-   - implementation-plan.md provides the stable implementation blueprint
+   - implementation-plan.md provides the stable implementation blueprint (HOW it will be done)

 3. **UPDATE PATTERN**:
-   - Update cycle-status.md continuously as you make progress
+   - Update cycle-status.md continuously as you make progress (WHERE you are in the process)
-   - Only update active-request.md for clarifications after step 3
+   - Update active-request.md ONLY during step 1, or if fundamental requirements change
    - Only update implementation-plan.md for significant strategic changes after step 3

 ## Process Categorization Framework